 To sample a river, volunteers kick the river bed for 3 minutes to release bugs from the gravel so they wash into a net.
 Hand-sized stones are then turned over for one minute to check for insects that cling to surfaces.

-The monitors then sort and count the sample looking for 8 groups of bugs:
+The monitors then sort and count the sample looking for 8 groups of bugs (see left).

 The results are logged on the National Riverfly Monitoring Partnership website for approval by our local coordinator.
 Where problems are found, the results are sent to Environment Agency staff for investigation.

-Aire Rivers Trust currently conducting Riverfly Monitoring in much of the Upper Aire, River Worth, and Middle Aire, as well as all the Becks that run into these stretches of river.
+We are currently conducting Riverfly Monitoring in much of the Upper Aire, River Worth, and Middle Aire, as well as all the Becks that run into these stretches of river, and are planning to extend further downstream into Leeds.

-We have a large number of Riverfly Monitors acting in pairs from Gargrave to Apperley Bridge alongside a number of volunteers who work in bigger teams known as “Monitoring Hubs” around:
+We have a large number of Riverfly Monitors working in pairs from Gargrave to Apperley Bridge alongside a number of volunteers who work in bigger teams known as “Monitoring Hubs”, each of which sample their local beck.